The hidden costs of Doing It Yourself.

 It is well known by those with experience building your own factory for instance, when you have a business to run can end up taking three times longer than if done by a contractor.

 The lure of doing something yourself to ‘save money’ on a capital expense is very real.
-When you look at the numbers, it appears to stack up for you to do it yourself.
+When you look at the numbers, it stacks up to do it yourself.

 However, when you stand back and look at your experience level, the time you have or haven’t got, and the desired outcome, in most cases, it is more economical to bring in an experienced, efficient team to get the job done.